-- Electronically using the Internet,
+- electronically using the Internet,

-- By telephone, or
+- by telephone, or

-- If this proxy statement was mailed to you, by signing and dating the enclosed proxy card and returning it in the prepaid envelope.
+- if this proxy statement was mailed to you, by signing and dating the enclosed proxy card and returning it in the prepaid envelope.

-The instructions for these three methods are set forth on the Notice. which immediately follows the Table of Contents, and also on the proxy card.
+The instructions for these three methods are set forth on the Notice (which immediately follows the Table of Contents) and also on the proxy card.
 If you return your signed proxy card but do not mark the boxes showing how you wish to vote, your shares will be voted as recommended by our board.
-The giving of such proxy does not affect your right to vote in person if you attend the meeting.
+The giving of such proxy does not affect your right to vote in person if you attend the Annual Meeting.